 Rough Drafts, Editing, and Revising: For each essay, a student will be asked to edit and revise the rough draft of the essay.
-Students will be required to visit Student Support Services on the second floor of the Palmer Memorial Library/Academic Commons to review a the draft with a tutor.
-A tutor's signature is required.
+Students will be required to visit Student Support Services on the second floor of the Palmer Memorial Library/Academic Commons to review the draft with a tutor.
+A tutor's signature is required for ALL major essays.
+Essays without a tutor's signature will not be accepted for grading.